ibm-cloud-docs/watson-knowledge-studio/evaluate-ml.md

 1. Identify commonly occurring types with low accuracy.

-    > **Note:** When analyzing relations, look at both the F1 score of the relation type itself and at the F1 score of each of the two entities that participates in the relationship.
+    When analyzing relations, look at both the F1 score of the relation type itself and at the F1 score of each of the two entities that participates in the relationship.
+    {: tip}

 1. Identify commonly confused types.
 This information can be found by looking at the numbers that are off the diagonal in the confusion matrix.
 1. Review errors where the machine learning model has high confidence.